UNIVERSITY OF LJUBLJANA ACADEMY OF MUSIC (flipbook)

 The following study programs are available at the Ljubljana Academy of Music:

-- Two bachelor’s degree programmes: Musical Arts, with its 26 principal study options, and Music Education.
+- two undergraduate bachelor’s degree programs, each in a three-year program: Musical Arts, with its 26 principal study options, and Music Education.

 - four master’s degree programs, every program lasting two years: Musical Arts (26 principal studies available), Instrumental and Vocal Education (22 principal studies), Music Theory Education (3 principal studies), and Music Education.